hsnlab/escape/pox/ext/doc/source/adapt/managers.rst

 :any:`RemoteESCAPEDomainManager` ensures the connection with a different ESCAPE instance started in agent mode.

+:any:`UnifyDomainManager` is a common parent class for DomainManagers supervising "Unify" domains.

 :any:`OpenStackDomainManager` implements the related functionality for managing the OpenStack-based domain.

 :any:`UniversalNodeDomainManager` implements the related functionality for managing the domain based on the Universal Node conception.

+:any:`SDNDomainManager` interacts and handles legacy OpenFlow 1.0 switches aggregated into a separate domain.

 :any:`DockerDomainManager` is a placeholder class for managing Docker-based network entities.

-:any:`SDNDomainManager` interacts and handles legacy OpenFlow 1.0 switches aggregated into a separate domain.

 Module contents
 ---------------